 - Build volume: 130 x 130 x 180 mm

 The only resin 3D printer featured in our 3D printer kit guide, the Peopoly Moai is an incredible feat of engineering.
-It’s huge, offers incredible accurate and precision, and best of all, you can build your own 3D printer at home from scratch.
+It’s huge, offers incredible accuracy and precision, and best of all, you can build your own 3D printer at home from scratch.

 For those looking for an effective SLA 3D printer, and who do not want to pay full price, the Moai kit could be the perfect printer for you.
 It is so accurate that it can mechanically print up to an astonishing 5-micron layer height, according to Peopoly, though you’ll likely never reach this accuracy because you won’t need to, nor would most resins or models accommodate this.